 The earth was bashed together from rocks,

-The bunnies of dead stars' dust, stark raving sparks Thrown when the burning universe broke.
+The bunnies of dead stars’ dust, stark raving sparks Thrown when the burning universe broke.
 Time Writes in pencil and crosses out in ink.
 In my garden, I pull the maples That come each spring.
-I imagine your narrow heel Printing its old message by the pile.
+I imagine your narrow heel Printing an old message by the pile.
 I learned That fire spreads to the smallest scrap of fuel.
 April 2008

-The ear--the plug--the fate of a churning nation--
+The ear—the plug—the fate of a churning nation—

-the roar of jets--the murmur of indignation-- the editor of Acceptable Condemnation issues a book of hierarchy and stations.
+the roar of jets—the murmur of indignation— the editor of Acceptable Condemnation issues a book of hierarchy and stations.
 April 2008

 Summer is in the eye of the